o3de/o3de.org/content/docs/user-guide/components/reference/ros2/core/ros2-system-component.md

 Note that the simulation ROS node accessible through component's API is there as a convenience, and you can create your own nodes and executors if you wish.

-## ROS2RequestsBus
+## ROS2RequestsBus and ROS2Interface

-The `ROS2RequestBus` is an API system bus that is intended for both internal ROS 2 Gem components and external Gems.
+The `ROS2RequestBus` alongside the `ROS2Interface` is an API system bus and interface intended for both internal ROS 2 Gem components and external Gems.

 | Request Name           | Description                                                                                                      | Parameters                                                              | Return                                                     | Scriptable |
 |------------------------|------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|------------------------------------------------------------|-|